 THE BIG QUESTION

 Tight deadlines can cause contracts to fall apart, which is why we guarantee that our home inspection cost estimates will be delivered in 24HRS or less.
-Helping reduce stress and giving you more time to negotiate
+Helping reduce stress and giving you more time to negotiate.

-Knowledge is power, and our Zip code specific pricing gives you a rock-solid tool to use during a negotiation.
+Knowledge is power, and our zip code-specific pricing gives you a rock-solid tool to use during a negotiation.
 We offer practical inspection repair solutions used by top agents across the US.

-We’re more than clever software.
-Every report goes through a thorough 3 stage human review process to make sure we’re right on the money.
+We use more than just intelligent software.
+Every online property inspection report goes through a thorough 3-stage human review process to make sure we’re right on the money.